Numerical Computing Fundamentals

 In the linear regression model Y=Xβ+εY = X\beta + \varepsilon, XX is the design matrix.
 YY is the response vector, β\beta is the coefficient vector, and ε\varepsilon is the error term.
 The design matrix has nn rows and pp columns, with each row corresponding to one observation.
 When an intercept is included, one of the pp columns is a constant column of ones, and the remaining columns correspond to the predictors (pp is the total column count including the intercept).

 The OLS (ordinary least squares) estimator minimizes the residual sum of squares; when XX has full column rank, it can be written as β^=(XX)1XY\hat\beta = (X'X)^{-1}X'Y (see derivation), where XX' denotes the transpose of XX.
 A large condition number in the design matrix causes rounding errors to be amplified, reducing the accuracy of computing β^\hat\beta.
 When predictors are highly correlated, the design matrix tends to be ill-conditioned.
+Before fitting, you can check the correlations among predictors with the correlation matrix in the Statistics tab; after fitting, the VIF in the Linear Regression coefficient table measures multicollinearity.

 See OLS Fundamentals for the full mathematical treatment of the design matrix and OLS estimator properties.